GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation: Experiments

-\textbf{Baselines.} \emph{1) Manual placement.} We manually place the virtual object, generated using SDS loss, into the scene. \emph{2) Blended-NeRF}~\cite{gordon2023blended}.
-It optimizes an object NeRF within a 3D bounding box using CLIP-based loss~\cite{radford2021learning}.
-Subsequently, the generated object is blended into the scene NeRF based on its distance to the box center.
-Note that there is no scene context used for guiding optimization and blending. \emph{3) Spin-NeRF$^*$}~\cite{mirzaei2023spin}.
-To modify the ROI of scene NeRF, it employs a 2D image inpainting model, i.e., LaMa~\cite{suvorov2021resolution}, to fill masked regions in image space.
-Subsequently, the scene NeRF is fine-tuned using inpainted images.
-Here, we replace the LaMa~\cite{suvorov2021resolution} with the stable diffusion inpainting model~\cite{Rombach_2022_CVPR} to make this process text-guided and obtain multi-view inpainted images by gradually warping and filling the first inpainted image~\cite{mirzaei2023reference}.
+\textbf{Baselines.} \emph{1) Manual placement.} We manually place the virtual object, generated using SDS loss~\cite{poole2022dreamfusion}, into the scene. \emph{2) Blended-NeRF}~\cite{gordon2023blended}.
+It optimizes an object's NeRF within a 3D bounding box using CLIP-based loss~\cite{radford2021learning}.
+Subsequently, the generated object is blended into the scene's NeRF based on its distance to the object center.
+Note that no scene context is used to guide optimization and blending. \emph{3) Spin-NeRF$^*$}~\cite{mirzaei2023spin}.
+To modify regions within the established scene, it employs a 2D image inpainting model, i.e., LaMa~\cite{suvorov2021resolution}, to fill masked regions in image space.
+Subsequently, the scene's NeRF is fine-tuned using these inpainted images.
+Here, we replace the LaMa~\cite{suvorov2021resolution} with the stable diffusion inpainting model~\cite{Rombach_2022_CVPR} to make this process text-guided and obtain multi-view inpainted images by gradually warping and filling the dis-occluded regions~\cite{mirzaei2023reference}.